% find this content helpful

 Then, you should connect weaknesses to:

 Each connection you've made can be turned into an action plan.
-For each one of these connections, you should be able to setup a goal and assign a timeline, to make sure you can strategically address them, both getting to the right opportunities and avoiding the threats.
+For each one of these connections, you should be able to set up a goal and assign a timeline, to make sure you can strategically address them (both getting to the right opportunities and avoiding the threats).

-Best practices when using a SWOT
+Best practices when using performing a SWOT analysis

-• Involve your team: the more ideas, the better.
+• Involve your team: The more ideas, the better.
 It also helps you get a more honest overview.

-• Focus on the most important items.
-We're looking at things that can drastically change your company.
+• Focus on the most important items: We're looking at things that can drastically change your company.

 By doing this, you can turn your SWOT analysis as a real starting point to work on your growth.